johann-solo/oliveandmango.github.io/site/content/blog/2019-11-05-roasted-brussel-sprouts-and-grapes-with-bacon.md

 ### Directions

 1. Heat oven to 425°F.
-2. On 2 rimmed baking sheets, arrange brussels sprouts, grapes, and bacon.
+2. On 2 rimmed baking sheets, arrange brussels sprouts, grapes, garlic, and bacon.
 Drizzle with olive oil.
 3. Season with salt and pepper and thyme and toss well and spread mixture out in a single layer.Roast, until caramelized and tender, about 25-30 minutes.
 4. Drizzle each tray with 1 teaspoon of balsamic vinegar and scrape up any caramelized bits with a wooden spoon.
 Toss in walnuts and serve sprinkled with the crumbled goat cheese